 UI/UX Design & Implementation

-In Destiny 2: Forsaken we introduced a brand-new game type which combined our existing player-versus-environment and player-versus-player modes, for which I was the primary content creator.
-I built and implemented animations for the new Gambit team state displays.
+In Forsaken we introduced a brand-new game mode to Destiny 2, which combined our existing player-versus-environment and player-versus-player modes, for which I was the primary UI content creator.
+I built and animated the in-match HUD, including the all-new team state and invasion displays, as well as post-game results flow.

 Triumphs

-We had to introduce players to a new set of states and information that was unique to the Triumphs feature but could be a shared language between Triumphs and Collections, which would at the same time be familiar and easily understandable to new and veteran players alike, as well as keeping with the visual and UX design rules established for the look and feel of Destiny.
-We needed to show a host of new states: hidden, in progress, highlighted, tracked, complete, claimed, and “sunsetted,” for which we used a combination of highlight and attract animations, colors, opacities, and borders.
-The screens were also built to handle various states of single or multiple pages, single or multiple categories and lists, without over-burdening the layout with information unless it was relevant.
+We had to introduce players to a new set of states and information that was unique to the new feature, yet could be a shared language between Triumphs and Collections, which would at the same time be easily understandable to new and veteran players alike, as well as keeping with the visual and UX design rules established for the look and feel of Destiny.
+We needed to create all new visual language for all the states introduced in these screens, including hidden, in progress,, tracked, complete, unclaimed/claimed, and “sunsetted,” for which we used a combination of highlight and attract animations, colors, opacities, and borders.
+The screens were also built to handle various states of single or multiple categories and pages, without over-burdening the layout with too much or too-dense information.

 Collections

-In addition to Triumphs, I was the sole UI content creator building Collections for the majority of development.
-In Destiny 2: Forsaken we brought back the Collections feature from the Destiny, highly expanded and redesigned, with cleaner layout, navigation, and much more extensive information.
-The Collection’s category and Item Set sub-pages share a central architecture with counterparts in Triumphs for their sub-screens, allowing for quick iteration and easy scaling for future updates, as well as a shared visual language for player to understand.
+A sister to Triumphs, Forsaken resurrected the Collections feature from Destiny 1 — highly expanded and redesigned, with cleaner layout, navigation, and much more extensive information.
+I built the Triumphs and Collections features to have distinct landing pages, but share a central architecture for their sub-screens, allowing for quick iteration and easy scaling for future updates, as well as a shared visual language for player to understand and a consistent visual layout.

 At its core, Collections was built to use the same basic tech as Triumphs but with a unique look and with additional features of allowing for gear sets.
-We also needed to show multiple progression and completion states within a single badge, which used unique tooltips but used the same visual and color languages as Triumphs and other areas of the game.
+We also needed to show multiple progression and completion states within a single badge, which used unique tooltips but used the same visual and color languages as Triumphs and other areas of the game, but maintaining a unique look and feel to set the features apart and give players a sense of excitement and satisfaction.

 Subclass Screen redesign